-When we are anchored enough in Equanimity to recognize the nature of consciousness, we can readily observe that consciousness itself is stressful.
-Even in the most conventionally desirable and pleasurable circumstances, we can see how a subtle sense of discomfort and dissatisfaction permeates our felt experience of life.
+When we are anchored enough in Equanimity to let our vision grow so large that we begin to recognize the nature of consciousness itself, we can readily observe that consciousness has a stressful quality.
+Even in the most conventionally desirable and pleasurable circumstances, we can see how a subtle sense of dissatisfaction permeates our felt experience of life.
 Even the most intense joys are fleeting, and all that we might cherish is ultimately impermanent.
 Painful situations of course are self-evidently stressful.
 In fact, Buddha’s First Noble Truth is that life is dissatisfying, stressful, suffering (Dukkha).

 The poet-sage Eknath, when contemplating the arrival of consciousness, exclaimed, “I am stung by a scorpion!”
 Invariably, when mind appears, there is perturbation.
 Conversely, when mind dissolves in true understanding, there is rest.
 Relaxed and at rest in the midst of perturbation is true understanding, true equanimity.
 However, from a less than comprehensive perspective, it may seem for us as if there is only perturbation: